basnijholt/ai/README.md

     ```
 *   **Environment:** Defined in `shell.nix`.
 It ensures `LD_LIBRARY_PATH` includes necessary CUDA and C++ libraries for Python extensions (fixing common `libstdc++` issues).

+## 🖥️ System Configuration

+My complete NixOS configuration, which powers this setup, can be found in my [dotfiles](https://github.com/basnijholt/dotfiles).

 ## 📝 License

 This meta-repository is for personal organization.
 Each submodule retains its own license.